polyaxon/polyaxon/docs/templates/customization/customize_outputs_and_data.md

 ### For outputs

-This is also optional and you can only define one volume to use for the outputs for a particular experiment or a job.
+Polyaxon mounts only one  outputs for a particular experiment or a job.

 If the polyaxonfile for running an experiment or a job does not define the outputs volume, Polyaxon will, by default mount one volume, either the first one or a random one from the list of the defined volumes.